 You can definitely save your time and money by not worrying about SEO.
 In particular, if your preferred way of getting leads/prospects is to have your website sitting on the internet and just pointing to it directly.
 Usually, that entails ensuring your website is mentioned on all your business emails, letterheads, and on your business cards.
 The latter being liberally handed out at every God-given opportunity.

 However, whilst that would work, to a degree.
 It would be hugely limiting.
-If you have a website in the internet ether surely it’s better if prospects that you have no idea of can find you?
-With a business website, ignoring SEO will almost certainly cost you more in lost revenue than investing any time and money in getting your SEO in good shape.
-The thing here is that if you do nothing, there’s a good chance your website is doing something that actually “upsets” Google meaning you’ll be marked down in any search results.
+If you have a website floating in the internet ether, surely it’s better if prospects that have no idea about you have the chance to find you?
+With a business website, ignoring SEO will almost certainly cost you more in lost revenue than any time and money you invest in getting your SEO in good shape.
+The thing here is that if you do nothing, there’s a good chance your website is doing something that actually “upsets” Google, meaning you’ll be marked down in any search results.